leahmchong/leahmchong.github.io/_pages/projects.md

 layout: page
 title: research
 permalink: /research/
-description: These are my primary topics of research.
+description: These are my ongoing topics of research.
 A full list of publications can be found under the publications tab.
 nav: true
 nav_order: 2
 # display_categories: [work, fun]